 What do you need to include?
 You will need to describe the sequence and interactions of each process arrow.
 Notice product design gets requirements from the customer, product decisions from strategy, feedback from quotes & orders and order fulfillment, and also receives support from the support processes.
 Product design also provides prototype products to customers for testing and product manufacturing designs to manufacturing for manufacturing engineering, tooling, and setup.

 For each arrow you need to mention who provides what to whom and when or how often does it happen?
 What records, reports and forms are used?
-Are there schedules to follow, metrics to achieve, or standards that must be followed?
-Your procedures describe this critical business information.
+Are there schedules to follow, Key Performance Metrics (KPIs) to achieve, or standards that must be followed?
+Your procedures need to describe this critical business information.

 Put together your Policies and Procedures Manual using a logical flow or order to your procedures.
 Start the operations manual with your process map.
 List your procedures that explain each business process.
 Include each individual procedure with references to each record or form needed.

 New employees will find your Policies and Procedures Manual Template especially helpful in getting up and running as fast.
 To see procedure examples, download free Policies and Procedures samples.